 - Silent mornings:

-At the start of the retreat we were asked by our instructor not to speak to each other and remain in silence until the first yoga session of the day was completed and the first “Oom” had been collectively sung.
+At the start of the retreat, we were asked by our instructor not to speak to each other and remain in silence until the first yoga session of the day was completed and the first “Oom” had been collectively sung.

 - Turn off technology and communication from external sources:

-Our instructor recommended that we turn off our phones and not to check our emails for the duration of the retreat in order to fully relax, unwind, experience the retreat fully and reset the mind without any external distractions.
+Our instructor recommended that we turn off our phones and not to check our emails for the duration of the retreat to fully relax, unwind, experience the retreat fully and reset the mind without any external distractions.